 The truth is, those things that are easiest to do are also the exact same things that are easy NOT to do.

-Pushing your plate away when you’re full is easy to do… but easy not to.
+Pushing your plate away when you’re full is easy to do… but easy not to do.

-Taking 15 minutes a day to exercise is easy to do… but easy not to.
+Taking 30 minutes a day to exercise is easy to do… but easy not to do.

-Saving $1 a day is easy to do… but easy not to.
+Saving $1 a day is easy to do… but easy not to do.